Tom Davis Horsemanship! 8 comments

 At the colt starting clinic you will learn Tom’s quiet methods of starting colts, and have hands on experience with Tom demonstrating and coaching you along the way.
 Tom will guide you and your horse in the ways that have worked for him for years.
 The opportunity to start your young horse with guidance from Tom, will let you know your colt will have the right foundation and will be more cost effective then sending him to a trainer and hope they start them right.
 You can also bring your troubled horse to get help one on one with Tom regardless of the age, sex, reputation or problem your horse is having with you.
 If you have a troubled horse, a colt that needs started, help with trailer loading, or a foal that needs help with halter training, all these can be good in a one on one clinic with Tom.

 At the horsemanship clinics you will build your relationship between you and your horse and advance the skills in both rider and horse.
-These 3 day events will have you riding your young, new, seasoned or old horse with confidence.
+These 1 to 3 day events will have you riding your young, new, seasoned or old horse with confidence.
 Looking for a new horse?
 Check out our horses for sale page..

 Come ride with Tom Davis anytime.
 Your Horse will Thank you!